Austin, Texas: City government

-Mayor Kirk Watson (D)

 In 2003, the city adopted a resolution against the USA PATRIOT Act that reaffirmed constitutionally guaranteed rights.

-As of 2018, all six of Austin's state legislative districts are held by Democrats.
+The current mayor of Austin is Kirk Watson.
+As of 2025, though positions are officiallly nonpartisan, all elected member of the city council are Democrats.

 Crime

-As of 2021, Austin is one of the safest large cities in the United States.
+As of 2019, Austin is one of the safest large cities in the United States.
 In 2019, the FBI named Austin the 11th safest city on a list of 22 American cities with a population above 400,000.

 FBI statistics show that overall violent and property crimes dropped in Austin in 2015, but increased in suburban areas of the city.
 One such southeastern suburb, Del Valle, reported eight homicides within two months in 2016.
 According to 2016 APD crime statistics, the 78723 census tract had the most violent crime, with 6 murders, 25 rapes, and 81 robberies.
 The city had 39 homicides in 2016, the most since 1997.

 Notable incidents

+In 1884 and 1885, one of the earliest recorded serial killings in the United States occurred in Austin, in which 8 people were murdered by a suspect known as the "Servant Girl Annihilator".

 One of the first American mass school shooting incidents took place in Austin on August 1, 1966, when Charles Whitman shot 43 people, killing 13 from the top of the University of Texas tower.
 The University of Texas tower shooting led to the formation of the SWAT team of the Austin Police Department.

 In 1991, four teenage girls were murdered in a yogurt shop by an unknown assailant(s).
 A police officer responded to reports of a fire at the I Can't Believe It's Yogurt! store on Anderson Lane and discovered the girls' bodies in a back room.
 The murders remain unsolved.